Life-threatening flash flooding rises in Claudette's path - WTMJ

 Village Creek in nearby Ensley rose above flood stage to 13 feet (4 meters), the National Weather Service in Birmingham tweeted.

-The rapidly changing conditions came as Claudette was expected to batter parts of Georgia and the Carolinas on Sunday.

-The system was located about 45 miles (75 kilometers) west-northwest of Montgomery, Alabama, with sustained winds of 30 mph (45 kph).
-It was moving northeast at 14 mph (22 kph), the National Hurricane Center said in advisory Saturday night.
+The system was located about 85 miles (135 kilometers) west-southwest of Atlanta, with sustained winds of 30 mph (45 kph).
+It was moving east-northeast at 13 mph (20 kph), the National Hurricane Center said in advisory Sunday morning.

+A tropical storm warning was in effect in North Carolina from the Little River Inlet to the town of Duck on the Outer Banks.
+A tropical storm watch was issued South Santee River, South Carolina, to the Little River Inlet, forecasters said.

+Claudette was expected to cross into the Atlantic Ocean on Monday, and regain tropical storm strength over eastern North Carolina.

 Claudette was declared organized enough to qualify as a named tropical storm early Saturday morning, well after the storm’s center of circulation had come ashore southwest of New Orleans.